Photo credit: The Miss America Organization/Bruce V. Boyajian

 Colorado, Kelley Johnson.
 Her talent was original monologue, and her personal platform is The Health Initiative PLUS.

 The 52 contestants, who represented all 50 states, the District of Columbia and Puerto Rico, participated in preliminary competitions earlier in the week.
+The competition was tough, with american flags flying high in every direction.
 Miss Tennessee, Hannah Robison, was the winner of “America’s Choice,” an online competition where viewers were given the first time opportunity to vote for their favorite Miss America contestant entirely on social media.
 The winner of “America’s Choice” advanced to the Top 15 in the competition.

 Founded in 1921, the Miss America Organization is one of the nation’s leading advocates for women’s education and the largest provider of scholarship assistance to young women.
 The Miss America Organization and its 52 state organizations award millions in cash and in-kind scholarships annually.
 The Miss America Organization also provides young women with a vehicle to further their personal and professional goals and instills within them a spirit of community service through a variety of nationwide community-based programs.